Curriculum

 These values, such as the quality of relationships, the promotion of diversity, inclusion and equality of opportunity, high expectations and the way the school is organised, produce our school’s unique ethos.

-The school’s curriculum fulfils the requirements of the Learning and skills (Wales) Measure 2009 at key stage 3 and 4.
+The school’s curriculum fulfils the requirements of the Learning and skills (Wales) Measure 2009 at Key Stage 4 and the Curriculum and Assessment Act (Wales) 2021 in Year 7 and 8.

 14-19 Curriculum